thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 stage.
 Others were standing the back! 😳 Afterwards, I learned the room had a capacity of 300 seats.
 300 seats! 😳

-2018 was also the year I learned, to avoid submitting an abstract for which you have no material yet and you know upfront you will not have the time to put together a presentation.
+2018 was also the year I learned, to avoid submitting an abstract about a topic you have no material yet and you know upfront you will not have the time to put together a presentation.
 [Seb Rose](https://twitter.com/sebrose) nudged me to propose a follow up to "*Feature Branching is Evil*" with code examples to XP Conference 2018 and Agile 2018.
 Guess what?
 They both got selected 🤦‍♂️ There I